swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### 28f48ca

+	Added two import test cases - am a bit happier now.
+Still think going down the spiking path too long has made me make bad design decisions.
+However am willing to go on with this.

+	Next thing is to provide an Export function I suppose.

 ### 5f60a9e

         I SPIKED longer than I should have.
 However my TDD process was